A Full Accounting of the Visible Mass in SDSS MaNGA Disk Galaxies: Modeling the rotation curves and stellar mass distribution

-\item[Model 3] To help remove foreground artifacts from the analysis, we define upper and lower velocity bounds by binning all unmasked spaxels with a bin width of 10~km/s.
-The velocity bounds are defined as the nearest empty bin on either side of the bin with the most spaxels, as shown in the histogram on the bottom left of Fig.~\ref{fig:mask}.
-Spaxels with values outside of this velocity range are masked; see the top center of Fig.~\ref{fig:mask} for an example of the resulting mask.
+\item[Model 3] to help remove foreground artifacts from the analysis, we define upper- and lower-velocity bounds by binning all unmasked spaxels with a bin width of 10~km~s$^{-1}$.
+The velocity bounds are defined as the nearest empty bin on either side of the bin with the most spaxels, as shown in the histogram to the bottom left of Figure~\ref{fig:mask}.
+Spaxels with values outside of this velocity range are masked; see the top center of Figure~\ref{fig:mask} for an example of the resulting mask.
 We then select the model with the smallest $\chi^2$.

-\item[Model 4] To help remove spaxels that are potentially contaminated by emission from AGN, which are defined as bins with an unusually high velocity dispersion, we define an upper limit on the velocity dispersion by binning the velocity dispersion of the unmasked spaxels with a bin width of 10~km/s.
-The velocity dispersion upper bound is defined as the nearest empty bin to the lowest velocity dispersion bin containing spaxels, as shown in the histogram on the bottom right of Fig.~\ref{fig:mask}.
-Spaxels with velocities above this upper limit are masked; see the top right plot in Fig.~\ref{fig:mask} for an example of the resulting mask.
+\item[Model 4] to help remove spaxels that are potentially contaminated by emission from active galactic nuclei, which are defined as bins with an unusually high velocity dispersion, we define an upper limit on the velocity dispersion by binning the velocity dispersion of the unmasked spaxels with a bin width of 10~km~s$^{-1}$.
+The velocity dispersion upper bound is defined as the nearest empty bin to the lowest velocity dispersion bin containing spaxels, as shown in the histogram to the bottom right of Figure~\ref{fig:mask}.
+Spaxels with velocities above this upper limit are masked; see the top right plot in Figure~\ref{fig:mask} for an example of the resulting mask.
 We then select the model with the smallest $\chi^2$. \end{description}

-Out of these four models, we select the one with the lowest $\chi^2_\nu$ that satisfies the requirement $\alpha < 100$ as the best-fit model for each galaxy.
-An example \Halpha velocity map and best-fit model map is shown in Fig.~\ref{fig:model_map}.
+Of these four models, we eliminate those with $\alpha = 100$, where $\alpha$ is the parameter from Equation~(\ref{eqn:rot_curve}).
+This eliminates models where the fitting algorithm failed, as 100 is the upper limit of $\alpha$ while fitting.
+Of the remaining models, we select the one with the lowest $\chi^2_\nu$ as the best-fit model for each galaxy.
+An example \Halpha velocity map and best-fit model map is shown in Figure~\ref{fig:model_map}.

-\subsection{Modeling the stellar mass}
+\subsection{Modeling the Stellar Mass}